© UNHCR/Santiago Arcos Veintimilla

 The Tent Partnership for Refugees is a non-partisan 501(c)(3) organization that supports practical research and analysis that helps inform the private sector, governments, nonprofits, and other stakeholders.
 Tent engages credible, independent experts and research organizations to undertake this work.
 While Tent compensates them for their research and analysis, Tent does not seek to influence their findings.
 Tent is committed to the independence and integrity of the research and analysis it funds.

-U.S. Employers’ Guide to Hiring Refugees
+Australian Employers’ Guide to Hiring Refugees

 The Australian Employers’ Guide to Hiring Refugees is a practical toolkit intended to help employers who are interested in hiring refugees but don’t know where to start.

 This study analyzes how brands making commitments to support refugees affects consumer perceptions in the United States.
 U.S. consumers exhibit a significant level of support for brands that help refugees, indicating that brands can “do good,” by making positive contributions in the lives of refugees, and “do well,” by attracting consumer support at the same time.

 French companies have an exciting opportunity to strengthen their workforce by hiring refugees.
 Info Emploi Réfugiés (IER) is a new guide by Tent and Action Emploi Réfugiés.

 UK Employers’ Guide to Hiring Refugees

 Hiring refugees is an impactful way for companies to drive their business forward while addressing one of the most pressing challenges of our time.
 This guide has practical information for British businesses to hire refugees in the United Kingdom.